Kristin Linklater: Biography

 She was of partial Swedish descent, through her father, Scottish novelist Eric Linklater.

 Linklater trained many well-known actors, including Sir Patrick Stewart, Donald Sutherland, Alfre Woodard, Mary Tyler Moore, Bill Murray, Angela Bassett, Courtney Vance, Sigourney Weaver, Sam Rockwell and Bernadette Peters.
 Linklater was a teacher and head of the Acting program at Emerson College from 1990 to 1996.
 While at Emerson, Linklater and Harvard psychologist Carol Gilligan led a group called the Company of Women, which explored Shakespeare from a woman's point of view.

 In 2013, Linklater established the Linklater Voice Centre in Quoyloo, Orkney, Scotland, to train and coach students in voice technique.
 That year she was made an honorary fellow of the University of the Highlands and Islands.

 Her son by James Lincoln Cormeny is actor Hamish Linklater, who starred in the hit Netflix miniseries Midnight Mass.
 Her father was novelist Eric Linklater, and her mother was social activist, Marjorie MacIntyre.
 Her brothers Magnus and Andro Linklater are writers.
-She had a sister, Alison, who is a painter.

 On 5 June 2020, Linklater died of a heart attack at the age of 84.